-The team used Tekla Structures to create preliminary colour-coded 3D raft models, allowing the contractor to see areas of high congestion and identify any constructability challenges before work began on site.
-They spent weeks developing, discussing and iterating these models to get everything just right.
+The team used Tekla Structures to create preliminary color-coded 3D raft models, allowing the contractor to see areas of high congestion and identify any constructability challenges before work began on site.
+They spent weeks developing, discussing, and iterating these models to get everything right.
 Areas of concern included the 12 layers of H40 bars at the bottom of the stack, congestion around plunge columns, and clashes at the corner of the batter.
-Shear rails, chair supports, and the installation of top bars all needed careful planning in Tekla Structures too.
+Shear rails, the chair supports, and the installation of top bars all needed careful planning in Tekla Structures too.

 Designing for a continuous concrete pour

 The raft at One Nine Elms is extensive, with more than 5,000 tonnes of reinforcement.
 Using the 3D models generated by Tekla Structures, the on-site team was able to do the rebar work in just 12 weeks.
 This meant the concrete contractor could perform the 4850m3 pour as planned in a single 22-hour period – the second-longest continuous pour in its history.